kylefmohr/bluesky-sms-service/README.md

 ## To unregister!
 Simply text `!unregister <your bsky.social handle>` to `+1-414-432-4321`, and your account will be unregistered.
 For example, you might send `!unregister dril.bsky.social` to `414-432-4321`, and your account information will be removed from this service.

+TODO:

+ - Move off of BigQuery, as it wasn't the right choice, especially due to the inability to delete entries for the first 90 minutes after they were created.